UK Tax overview

 Capital Gains Tax (CGT)

 Capital Gains Tax is a tax levied on the profit obtained from the sale or disposal of assets that have increased in value.
 The tax is calculated based on the gain realized rather than the total amount received.
 For example, if an asset is purchased for £5,000 and subsequently sold for £25,000, the gain would amount to £20,000 (£25,000 minus £5,000).
-Certain assets are exempt from Capital Gains Tax, and if the total gains within a year fall below the tax-free allowance (which is currently £6,000), no tax is owed.
+Certain assets are exempt from Capital Gains Tax, and if the total gains within a year fall below the tax-free allowance (2023/24: £6,000; 2024/25: £3,000), no tax is owed.
 Disposing of an asset includes various actions such as selling, gifting, transferring, swapping, or receiving compensation for it.

 If you have overseas assets, it's important to note that you may still be liable to pay Capital Gains Tax, even if the asset is located outside of the UK.
 Special rules apply if you are a UK resident but your permanent home is not in the UK.
 In such cases, you may have to pay tax on gains made from property and land in the UK, regardless of your non-resident status for tax purposes.
 However, Capital Gains Tax generally does not apply to other UK assets, such as shares in UK companies, unless you return to the UK within 5 years of leaving.